Before Evan start or even thought about cheating, he scanned his surroundings with calculated caution.

 On the far side, Eric leaned casually in his chair, copying answers straight off the smartest student in our class without a shame.

 Shaking his head, Evan sighed.
-"I don't even know if I can call these two friends," he muttered under his breath as he reached into the left pocket of his black slacks.
+"I don't even know if I can call these two friends," he muttered under his breath as he reached his phone into the left pocket of his black slacks.

-Then he leaned back ever so slightly, keeping one eye on his advisor, the other on his friends.
+Then he leaned back to his metal chair so slightly, keeping one eye on his advisor, the other on his friends.
 "I need to be careful.
 If I get caught, it's over.
 I don't care if those two clowns get busted, but me?
 No way."

 Then his phone buzzed.

 Answers began rolling in.
-Multiple choice, one through thirty D, C, A… one by one the screen filled with salvation.
+Multiple choice, one through thirty question D, C, A… one by one the screen filled with salvation for Evan.
 Then slowly Evan wrote the answer in his test paper, but still he has great caution about his surrounding.

 The gym was eerily silent, broken only by the scratching of pens and the occasional cough.
 The air smelled faintly of paper and ink.

-Moments later, his phone buzzed the solutions appeared, clean and detailed, step by step.
+Moments later, his phone buzzed the solutions appeared, clean well organized and detailed, step by step.
 Evan's lips curled into the faintest grin.
 "Perfect."

 The three of them leaned back, pretending to review their papers.
-In hushed tones, they chuckled over how ridiculous they had been earlier, Sabhano's clumsy photo-taking, Eric's shameless copying.
-Still, they double-checked their answers.
+In hushed tones, they chuckled over how ridiculous they had been earlier, Sabhano's clumsy photo-taking and, Eric's shameless copying.
+Still they double-checked their answers.

 Evan ran his finger slowly along the questions, reading each one aloud in his head before landing on his marked answer.
 "Yeah… this sounds right this must be the answer.
-That has to be it, it came from an AI right?."
+That has to be it right?"

-One by one, students began standing, walking toward the front to hand in their exams.
+One by one, students began standing, walking toward the front desk were they're advisor reside, to hand in their exams.
 When it was their turn, the three friends turned in their papers almost simultaneously, relief settling over them like a warm blanket.
 Physics was done.

 But it wasn't over yet the last hurdle was CPAR subject.